-The following explains the guidelines for fasting and abstinence during Lent.
+The following explains the guidelines during Lent.
 For more information, see "Your questions about Lent answered," or "Fasting: The goal is a transformed heart" to find out the benefits and reasons to fast.

 - Ash Wednesday and Good Friday are days of fast and abstinence.

 - The law of fasting allows one full meal and two smaller ones.

 - The law of abstinence prohibits the eating of meat.

 - The Fridays of Lent are days of abstinence in the United States.

 - The obligation of abstinence begins at age 14.

 - The law of fasting obliges all between the ages of 18-59.